dmitryweiner/secure-chat-nodejs/README.md

 5. Go to "Contacts" tab, enter your friend's username
 6. If it was successfully added, click on nickname in contact-list
 7. You will be moved to "Messages" tab
 8. Enter your friend's public RSA key which was sent to you by alternative ways
+9. And send her your public RSA key
-9. You you wish to send your messages securely, check the checkbox ""
+10. You you wish to send your messages securely, check the checkbox ""